 Several articles of the Convention have direct relevance to SRH, reproductive rights, and gender-based violence.

-Article 9 calls for accessibility, including access to medical facilities and to information.
+Article 9 calls for accessibility, including access to medical facilities and information.

-Article 16 requires states parties to take measures to protect persons with disabilities from violence and abuse, including gender-based violence and abuse.
+Article 16 requires states to take measures to protect persons with disabilities from violence and abuse, taking into account the increased threat of gender-based violence and abuse.

 Article 23 requires states to eliminate discrimination against persons with disabilities in all matters relating to marriage, family, parenthood, and relationships, including in the areas of family planning, fertility, and family life.

-Article 25 requires that states ensure equal access to health services for persons with disabilities, with specific mention of SRH and population based public health programmes.
+Article 25 requires that states ensure equal access to health services for persons with disabilities, with specific mention of SRH and population-based public health programs.

-The Convention is a legally binding instrument once ratified by a country.
-States parties are then required to ensure that all laws, policies, and programmes comply with its provisions.
+The Convention is a legally binding instrument once signed by a country.
+States are then required to ensure that all laws, policies, and programs comply with its provisions.
 In particular, Articles 23 and 25 require specific attention to the issues of persons with disabilities in matters of SRH and reproductive rights.

 5. Sexual and reproductive health needs largely unmet for PWDs

 The SRH of persons with disabilities has been overlooked by both the disability community and those working on SRH.
 This leaves persons with disabilities among the most marginalized groups when it comes to SRH services.
 Yet, persons with disabilities have the same needs for SRH services as everyone else.
 In fact, persons with disabilities may actually have greater needs for SRH education and care than persons without disabilities due to their increased vulnerability to abuse.